alextac98/website/readme.md

 - `menu.json` - Navigation structure
 - `social.json` - Social media links

-## Images

-Images should be placed in `public/images/`.
-See `public/images/README.md` for a list of required images.

-## Deployment

-The site is configured for deployment on Netlify.
-See `netlify.toml` for configuration.

 ## License

 MIT License - See [LICENSE](./LICENSE) for details.